shakalee14/jojo/README.md

 - [ ] Mobile responsive
 - [ ] Write Bootstrap Theme
 - [ ] Money sharing calculator
-- [ ]
+- [ ] Must use data models
 - [ ] Must be able to do user authentication – Log In/Log Out/Sign Up
-- [ ] User must be able to change financial information shared with application (bills, expenses, income, etc.)
+- [ ] User must be able to change profile information
-- [ ] Network info must be able to update based on user info (specifically should be able to show how many users are in the network)
+- [ ] Susu info must be able to update based on user info (specifically should be able to show how many users are in the network)
-- [ ] Must use an algorithm to figure out how much each persyn in the network must share
+- [ ] Must keep up with deposits and withdrawals
+- [ ] Must integrate email notification service
+- [ ] Must integrate image hosting service
+-

 ## Extra Specs